nats-io/nats-site/content/blog/nats-for-the-marionette-collective.md

 The NATS team built a new product called NATS Streaming that adds a persistence layer atop NATS.
 This tool is perfect for the needs of MCollective in this REST compatible mode.
 The team gave me early access to the GitHub repository to evaluate it, and having this early access really helped me cement my choice in NATS.

-NATS Streaming is quite young.
+[NATS Streaming](/documentation/streaming/nats-streaming-intro/) is quite young.
 Once it supports clustering Choria will for sure adopt it as an option.

 ## Conclusion

 So far I've been very happy with the choice to move to NATS and it has met all my requirements.
 More important for the Choria community, every user I've spoken with has been happy with this choice and it has really helped me drive adoption.

 NATS is light, fast, well documented and easy to use.
 You should consider it for your projects too.

-sdfgsdf